 Philippa Carr MNCS (Accred) Ad.Dip.Psy C.

-As a very sensitive person myself, I understand what it is like to try and negotiate the world and feel emotions so acutely.
 I believe every person can, with the right support, come to understand their difficulties and move forwards to a better place.
 I feel very privileged when people share their stories with me and trust me to work with them and move with them through their journey to the place they want to be.

-I have been a volunteer counsellor for a cancer support charity for over two years and have lots of experience therefore working with people suffering pain and distress from illness and bereavement.
+As well as my private work, I have been a volunteer counsellor for a cancer support charity for over two years and have lots of experience therefore working with people suffering pain and distress from illness and bereavement.
 As well as this I find that most people, regardless of their main issue, are suffering some form of anxiety and can help clients in practical ways to overcome this.

 Many clients have found that mindfulness techniques are very helpful in overcoming worrying thoughts and anxieties and this is something that I often weave into my sessions.

 I can assure you that if we worked together I would give you my total, undivided, non-judgemental attention and do my utmost to understand your world and experience from your perspective and help you to overcome your difficulties.

 Being a person centred counsellor means that I can provide support with a wide range of issues including: